Boeing Kent Space Center

 What's Next?

-The next step in the cleanup process will be the feasibility study.
-The feasibility study compares the ways to fix the contamination at the site.
+The next step in the cleanup process will be the focused feasibility study.
+The focused feasibility study compares ways to fix the arsenic contamination in groundwater at the site.
+When a draft of that study meets Ecology requirements, it will be issued for public comment.

 What's Next?

-The next step in the cleanup process will be the feasibility study.
-The feasibility study compares the ways to fix the contamination at the site.
+The next step in the cleanup process will be the focused feasibility study.
+The focused feasibility study compares ways to fix the arsenic contamination in groundwater at the site.
+When a draft of that study meets Ecology requirements, it will be issued for public comment.

 Site Background